nikita-traynin/DNN/README.md

 One of the most pivotal parameters is the learning rate.
 I'm using a changing learning rate (a schedule) for better results.
 So far I've tried using a constant rate, exponentially decaying rate, and linearly decaying rate.
 The linear method works the best: it starts at a high rate and decreases linearly until a certain lower bound; the initial value, decay slope, and lower bound are all controlled with constants in the code.

 Another parameter is the batch size.
-Currently it's set at 1 for stochastic gradient descent.
-Also, using more than 15000 of the training sample leads to some memory allocation issues, and as soon as I sort that out I will mess with mini-batch gradient descent.
+Currently it's set at 1 for stochastic gradient descent, and it can't be changed.
+Implementing varying batch size isn't very difficult, but according to research on this data set, stochastic gradient descent performs better than batch.
+This is explained in Appendix C, section B in Yann LeCun's (and friends') paper written in 1998.

 You must run the program in the same direcoty as all of the data files.
 You can find them on the MNIST website in zipped form as well.